AuctusProject/SmartAccount/README.md

 # Smart Accounts & Pluggable Smart Contracts
 ## ETHBuenosAires Project
 ### Auctus Team (Ariny, Gusman, Vitorino, Duarte)
+Thanks to @PhABC (Philippe Castonguay) that brought the idea in previous discussions and was an inspiration when we were brainstorming about what to build in the hackathon.

 Smart accounts are smart contracts meant to be used as wallets (they hold and transfer ETH and tokens) and that can be expanded using external plugins.